y2cl/FileRenameAndNumber/README.md

 1. Run the script by executing `python file_renamer.py`
 2. Enter a name for the files when prompted
-3. Enter a word to look for in file names when prompted
+3. Enter a word to look for in file names when prompted (optional)
 4. Select the folder containing the files to rename when prompted
 5. The script will rename all files in the selected folder with the specified prefix and numbered suffix
+6. After renaming the files, you will have the option to rename more files or close the program

 ## Troubleshooting